ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Add license files & information.

-Use DIBA logo also for the exploit ab, but with a little difference to the real app.
+Use DIBA logo also for the exploit app, but with a little difference to the real app.
 As the logo looks similar to the one of DIBA: An alternative would be to use the same logo as the bank, but with a big red E in the top right corner?

-How to reset server?

-Check that wne cloning the server and starting it for the first time, no server-side data is there.
+Check that when cloning the server and starting it for the first time, no server-side data is there.
 I think I just downloaded the server, started it, and went to teh survey and there were more than the three standard messahes listed (?)

 Complete: